RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 -rw-r--r--.
 1 root root  5368709120 Apr 23  2021 %cloud-image-name-fedora%
 ~~~

-Now we need to customise this image, we're going to do the following:
+Now we need to customise this image.
+We're going to do the following:

 * Permit root login over ssh
 * Reset the root password to a secure one